Yes. All PEM visitors will need to follow posted guidance to ensure the safety of our staff and visitors.

 Additional Guest Services staff and new posted signage will help communicate the proper paths to follow throughout the museum.
 Most stairways are one-way access, and elevator and gallery capacity will be limited to allow for people to stay at least 6 feet away from others.

-We are thrilled to report that the majority of PEM’s gallery spaces are open to visitors.
+We are thrilled to report that the majority of PEM’s gallery spaces are open to visitors, including our headlining winter exhibition, .
 For a complete list of exhibitions on view, visit pem.org/whats-on.
-To adhere to safety protocols, The Pod and Where the Questions Live exhibition in the Dotty Brown Art & Nature Center are temporarily closed.

 Yes, visitors are encouraged to visit this tranquil outdoor space with soothing water features.
 Masks are required and capacity is limited.